FREQUENTLY ASKED QUESTIONS

 Why does the Forum need more time?

-The volume of submissions received, around 2800, was overwhelming in terms of the time required for the Forum to read them and understand the information and views provided by the submitters.
+The volume of submissions received, 2803, was overwhelming in terms of the time required for the Forum to read them and understand the information and views provided by the submitters.
 Together, the submissions add up to over 10,000 pages.

 The Forum went out to consultation with a commitment to consider all the information that the public presented in their submissions.
 To honour that commitment, the Forum is ensuring it has enough time to properly familiarise themselves with the range of views presented and processing new information that has been provided.